nuitrcs/pythonworkshops/README.md

     conda env create -f environment.yml

-This will create an activate the conda environment and install the necessary libraries and tools.
+This will create and activate a conda environment called "pythonworkshops" and install the necessary libraries and tools.
 For Windows users, to activate the environment again later, use this command:

     activate pythonworkshops